mathjax/MathJax-docs/output.rst

 .. warning::

   This extension has been deprecated in MathJax v2.6.
+See the section above for alternatives.

 With the decline of MathPlayer, the general lack of development of native MathML implementations, and the increase in output options in MathJax, we have decided to deprecate the ``HTMLorMML`` extension in MathJax v2.6.

 Originally, a number of combined configuration files would select NativeMML output when the browser supports it well enough, and